melkamar/how-to/raspberry-pi/chromium-kiosk/README.md

 # ...
 ```

+_Note: I was not able to get WiFi working with the authentication.
+I gave up :(_

 ## Ease of use
 - Set up handy aliases to switch between read-only and writable fs, including a prompt help (thanks [[1]](#references)):
 ```